 MiFi is a form of mobile internet, but mobile internet isn’t always MiFi.
-Other mobile internet services include 4G/5G smartphone connections, and the aforementioned plug-in dongles which are device-specific and effectively hardwired through a USB port.
+Other mobile internet services include 4G/5G smartphone connections, and the aforementioned plug-in mobile broadband dongles which are device-specific and effectively hardwired through a USB port.

 A dongle itself is no more than a storage device for the SIM card that gives it connectivity.
 If the device you want to get online already has a SIM card slot, you may not need a dongle at all.
 The following devices commonly feature a SIM card slot: